jacobglanz/Recipe/Database Files/5 Login and User Setup/1 create-login-README.txt

-script to create login is excluded from this repo. create a file called create-login.sql (this file is ignored by .gitignor in tis repo)
+script to create login is excluded from this repo. create a file called create-login.sql (this file is ignored by .gitignore in this repo)

-add the following script
+add the following script:

 --IMPORTANT create login in MASTER create login [loginname] with password  = '[password]'